Filan-glitch/StudiConnect/README.md

 Make sure you have Flutter installed on your machine before running the app.

+## Demo Video

+It exists a demo video of the usage of our application.
+You can find it [here](https://studiconnect.janbellenberg.de/demo.mp4)

 ## Important Notes

 - The app uses Firebase for authentication.
 To enable OAuth2 authentication with Google, you need to follow these steps (Step 1 and 2 are only required if you want to use the release version of the app):